jfinkhaeuser/meta/README.md

 C++ Metaprogramming Primivites and Pattern implementations.

-This library is kept deliberately small, with no external dependencies (other than CppUnit for testing).
+This library is kept deliberately small, with no external dependencies (1).

 - `for.h` provides compile-time for loops
 - `comparison.h` provides compile-time comparators